 9. The chance to make a difference to people’s lives

 The hospitality industry is also known as the ‘happiness industry’.
 It’s a great place to work if you have a positive mindset because it’s all about providing excellent customer service, and working in the sector gives you the opportunity to make a difference in people’s lives.

 Whether you’re helping a guest have a memorable vacation, providing exceptional customer service to a business traveler, or even just making your contribution to a positive work culture, you’ll have the chance to make a good impact on people.

 To this list, we’ll add one last reason why a career in hospitality is a great choice, it’s the element that our students experience before they even graduate from Glion.

 10. Hospitality management programs are awesome!

-The quickest way to a stellar hospitality management career is to start with a recognized hospitality degree, combining hands-on Practical Arts training, academic excellence and immersive industry internships.
+The quickest way to stellar careers in hospitality management is to start with a recognized hospitality degree which combines hands-on practical training, the academic excellence of a business degree, and immersive industry internships.